MESAHub/mesa/docs/source/installation.rst

 The minimum system requirements for MESA are:

--  Mac or Linux operating system
+-  macOS or Linux operating system
 -  64-bit processor
 -  8 GB RAM
 -  20 GB free disk space